zubuxx/RoomBookingFrontend/README.md

 # RoomBooking Application

-Web application designed to manage rooms renting, clients and reservations.
+Web application designed to manage renting rooms and reservations.

 ## Table of contents